 MEDICARE, SUPPLEMENT, OR ADVANTAGE?

-After you’ve successfully enrolled for medicare coverage.
-You now must decide which options are best for your needs.
-Should you stick with Original version, or get more coverage?
+If you’re just getting started with Medicare, you now must decide which Medicare plan option is right for you.
+Should you stick with Original Medicare, or get more coverage?
 Today we’ll review the advantages and drawbacks of each choice.

-Also known as Part C, Medicare Advantage is a plan provided by private insurers approved by Medicare and must carry the same amount of coverage as Original Medicare (except for hospice care, which is still covered under Part A).
-Many people choose Medicare Advantage plans because it provides extra coverage for things such as dental and vision services that aren’t under the Original.
+Also known as Medicare Part C, Medicare Advantage is a plan provided by private insurers approved by Medicare and must offer the same amount of coverage as Original Medicare (except for hospice care, which is still covered under Part A).
+Many people choose Medicare Advantage plans because they able to offer additional benefits such as routine dental and vision that aren’t covered under Original Medicare.
 Additionally, some plans might even offer prescription drug coverage.
-Keep in mind that before enrolling in a Medicare Advantage plan you must first be enrolled in the Original.

 Do a careful evaluation of your personal health care needs before deciding on a health care plan.
-When shopping around for Medicare and Advantage plans you should be mindful of the following items to determine if a plan is right for you monthly premiums, deductibles, and co-pays all of these need to come together to fit your budget.
+When shopping around for Medicare Supplement Insurance and Medicare Advantage plans you should be mindful of the following items to determine if a plan is right for you monthly premiums, deductibles, and co-pays as applicable.